Steve Tolleson

-Steven Wayne Tolleson (born November 1, 1983) is an American former professional baseball infielder who played in Major League Baseball (MLB) between 2010 and 2015.
+Steven Wayne Tolleson (born November 1, 1983) is an American former professional baseball infielder who played in Major League Baseball (MLB) between 2010 and 2015 for the Oakland Athletics, Baltimore Orioles, and Toronto Blue Jays.
 He is the son of former major leaguer Wayne Tolleson.

 Amateur career

 Tolleson had a career .425 batting average and 18 home runs at Paul M. Dorman High School in Roebuck, South Carolina.
 He also played for the University of South Carolina.
 In 2004, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Professional career

 Minnesota Twins

 He was selected by the Minnesota Twins in the fifth round of the 2005 Major League Baseball Draft out of the University of South Carolina.

 Tolleson batted .321 for the rookie Appalachian League Elizabethton Twins his first professional season to earn a promotion to the Beloit Snappers midway through the season.
 The Midwest League, however, proved to be too much for Tolleson as his batting average fell to .176.
 A year later, Tolleson redeemed himself, earning a Midwest League All-Star nod.

 He was added to the Twins' 40-man roster on November 11, 2008.

 In 2009, with the New Britain Rock Cats and Rochester Red Wings, Tolleson played all three outfield positions, second, short and third.